mathurinm/latex/README.md

 ```

 ## Algorithms
-- Number lines to ease communication with reviewer and readers,
+- Number lines to ease communication with reviewers and readers,
 - Use `\tcp{}` to add inline comments, customize location with `\tcp*[l]` for example.
 For more info, see [page 32 of the manual](http://tug.ctan.org/macros/latex/contrib/algorithm2e/doc/algorithm2e.pdf).
 ```latex
 \usepackage{algorithm}